 - We Need More Honest Politicians (a newspaper headline)

-- Special cocktails for ladies with nuts (notice in a Tokyo bar)

-- Visiting relatives can be boring.
+- 3Visiting relatives can be boring.

 - Vegetarians don't know how good meat tastes.

 - KIDS MAKE NUTRITIOUS SNACKS

 - MILK DRINKERS ARE TURNING TO POWDER

 - COMPLAINTS ABOUT NBA REFEREES GROWING UGLY

 - 12 ON THEIR WAY TO CRUISE AMONG DEAD IN PLANE CRASH

 - INCLUDE YOUR CHILDREN WHEN BAKING COOKIES

-3.12 Meaning (and consciousness generally) are possible only through the act of thought (generalization)
+3.13 Meaning (and consciousness generally) are possible only through the act of thought (generalization)